Topfeel

 Branding: Print vs. embroidery; woven label vs. metal badge.

-Sustainability: Preferred fibers, recycled content, PFC-free finishes, and audited suppliers.
+Sustainability: Preferred fibers, recycled content, PFC-free.

-Testing: Colorfastness and hardware performance to ensure longevity.
+Testing: Colorfastness and hardware performance.

 Choosing The Right Woven Fabric For Your Needs